-This entire review of mine is based all on my personal experience.
+Note: This entire review of mine is based all on my personal experience.
 Particularly, writing an article for the Travelista Club.
+Not an affiliate of any sort and nor am I promoting any other site or business here.

-Now, if you’re looking for a straightforward answer if the Travelista Club program really does pay you $40 for writing a piece of over 1000 words, yes it does.
+Now, if you’re looking for a straightforward answer if the Travelista Club program/ Travelista Club Team really does pay you $40 for writing a piece of over 1000 words… or is Travelista Club legit, yes it does.
 Allow me to express the procedure.

-Another important they ask is to not submit free blogging sites for review.
+Another important thing that they ask, is to not submit free blogging sites for review.
 Not only the Travelista Club, but many of the other sites that pay for writing do not accept free blog sites.
 Some of these include wix.com and Blogspot.
 But as I was going through the procedures, I did find an option which could convert blogs from these sites to paid sites.

 So still being in a dilemma, I waited patiently for the day to arrive.
 When it did in the morning, bingo!
 The amount had been transferred to my Paypal account.